 Some highlights of my contributions to Constraint Programming, often with excellent collaborators, of course:

-- Extensions: Early work on “soft constraints” and optimality, agent-based and parallel CSP, conditional, dynamic, composite, ordinal, adversarial and multi-dimensional CSP.
+- Extension: Early work on “soft constraints” and optimality, agent-based and parallel CSP, conditional, dynamic, composite, ordinal, adversarial and multi-dimensional CSP.

 - Automation: Early work on automating problem acquisition and model debugging, the choice of solution methods, and the explanation of success or failure.